Combining quantum noise reduction resources: a practical approach: Combining Backaction Evasion and Squeezing

-We now describe the narrow-band search and its sensitivity as shown in Fig \ref{fig:narrow-band}.
-Here we assume that the mechanical oscillator frequency is fixed.
-We begin the search by tuning the input power $P$ at every frequency such that we set the noise floor to the SQL across the frequency spectrum.
-Simultaneously, at every frequency we select the optimal quadrature angle, in order to remove the backaction noise.
-We compare implementing our narrow-band search with ($r=2$) and without ($r=0$) using squeezed light, where the power used in each case is the same.
+Next, we consider the narrow-band search and calculate its sensitivity, as shown in Fig.~\ref{fig:narrow-band}.
+Here, we assume that the mechanical oscillator frequency is fixed.
+In the cases presented here it has been fixed at $\omega_m = 100 ~{\rm Hz}$.
+We begin the search by tuning the input power $P$ at every frequency such that we set the noise floor to the SQL for the scenario without squeezing across the frequency spectrum, as shown in Fig.~\ref{fig:narrow-band}(b).
+Simultaneously, at every frequency we select the optimal quadrature angle to eliminate the backaction noise.
+We compare the implementation of our narrow-band search with ($r=2$) and without ($r=0$) squeezing with equal power in both cases.
 Note that for the same power, squeezing lets us achieve a lower noise floor in both position and the momentum sensing.
-By selecting the optimum quadrature the backaction term is eliminated and the remaining shot noise is reduced using squeezed light.
-For the position sensing case, we see that at frequencies below the mechanical frequency ($\nu \ll \omega_m$), the noise is proportional to $\hbar m \omega_m^2$ and is independent of frequency.
-The noise remaining constant across frequency in this scenario, is due to selecting an optimal $G$.
+Here, by selecting the optimum quadrature the backaction term is eliminated and the remaining shot noise is reduced using squeezed light.
+For the position sensing case, we see that at frequencies below the mechanical frequency ($\nu \ll \omega_m$), the noise is proportional to $\hbar m \omega_m^2$ and independent of frequency.
+The noise remaining constant in this frequency range is due to selecting an optimal $G$.
 In the same regime for momentum sensing, the noise goes as $1/\nu^2$.
-The opposite is true when $\nu \gg \omega_m$ while operating at optimized powers, where the noise is flat for momentum sensing while the noise goes as $\nu^2$ for position sensing.
-This characteristic can be attributed to the fact that the optimized noise in the momentum sensing technique is related to the optimized noise in the position sensing technique by a factor of $\omega_m^2/ \nu^2$.
-Hence, for frequencies well above the mechanical frequency, we find the momentum sensing to be more advantageous than position sensing.
-With squeezing, the overall noise reduces in both cases by a constant factor dependent on the squeezing strength.
-While we see no particular improvement in the minimum noise attainable on resonance, we do see an improvement in the noise floor across off-resonance frequency regimes, for both the techniques through the narrow-band search strategy.
-This is in addition to the benefit from squeezing in achieving the same noise floor at a lower power.
+The opposite is true for $\nu \gg \omega_m$ while operating at optimized powers, such that the noise is flat for momentum sensing while it goes as $\nu^2$ for position sensing.
+This behavior can be attributed to the fact that the optimized noise in the momentum sensing technique is related to the optimized noise in the position sensing technique by a factor of $\omega_m^2/ \nu^2$.
+Hence, for frequencies above the mechanical frequency we find momentum sensing to be more advantageous than position sensing.
+The roles reverse for frequencies below the mechanical frequency.
+While we see no particular improvement in the minimum noise attainable on resonance, off resonance we do see a reduction in the noise floor by a constant factor dependent on the squeezing strength for both techniques.
+In another scenario, we could also benefit from squeezing in achieving the same noise floor at a lower power as discussed before.